ColdTrick/elasticsearch/README.md

 Defaults to all registered searchable type/subtypes in Elgg.

-#### 'index:entity', 'elasticsearch'

-Return an array with index information used by Elasticsearch to store the entity in the index

-Params contain:
-- `entity`: the `ElggEntity` about to be indexed

 #### 'index:entity:prevent', 'elasticsearch'

 Return `true` if the provided entity shouldn't be added to the Elasticsearch index